dgallardox/next-rendering-patterns/README.md

 This repository is a basic example of client, server, and static rendering.

 ## Tech Stack:
-- Next.js
+- Front-End: Next.js
-- WordPress CMS
+- Back-end: WordPress
-- WPGraphQL
-- Apollo Client
+- Communication: WPGraphQL + Apollo Client